 Should I Buy The Open Back Or Closed Back Headphones?

 You can buy closed or open-back headphones as per the environment that you’ll be using them.
 For instance, the headphones should block the background noise completely.
 However, if you use headphones in a noisy environment, they should have a sound isolation feature.
-The open-back headphones are great for studios because there is usually no sound in the background, and you will have the best three dimensional sound as well.
-In fact, the closed-back headphones are not the wrong choice too.
+The open-back headphones are great for studios because there is usually no sound in the background, and you will have the best three-dimensional sound as well.
+In fact, closed-back headphones are not the wrong choice too.

 What Is Meant By The Ambient Noise Reduction In The Headphones?